MarianArlt/sddm-sugar-dark/README.md

 Copyright (C) 2018 Marian Arlt.

-Sugar Light is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Sugar Dark is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Sugar Light is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Sugar Dark is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Sugar Light.
+You should have received a copy of the GNU General Public License along with Sugar Dark.
 If not, see <https://www.gnu.org/licenses/>.

 [Mockup psd created by Qeaql-studio - Freepik.com](https://www.freepik.com/free-photos-vectors/mockup)